 Signe and I made an arrangement.
 On a sunny afternoon, we walked to her house, a white wooden building with a rustic charm.

 Turning on the radio on the kitchen table, we listened to Blues and drank black tea with honey and milk.
-All of sudden, she pointed to the refrigerator in the corner and pronounced “refrigerator” with her American accent.
+All of a sudden, she pointed to the refrigerator in the corner and pronounced “refrigerator” with her American accent.
 She showed me how to move my tongue to make the rhotic R sound in the way she did.

 On Sunday the week after Signe took me to the local church.
 Sitting closely to her on the bench in one of the front rows, I listened to the grey-haired pastor delivering a sermon.